What is AI in Supply Chain?

 • 7.
 Improving Operations with Simulations

-• Real-world Applications of AI in Supply Chain
+• Key applications of AI in supply chain

 • 10.
 Predictive Maintenance